JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

 </p></div>
 ```

-If we want to update some packages (for example, because the new version was released), we can use the `update` keyword followed by the package name.
+We use the `update` keyword to update for registered and unregistered packages.
+If we do not provide a package name, all installed packages will be updated.

 ```julia
 (@v1.5) pkg> update Example
 ```

-Note that, in this case, even the unregistered packages are update based on their name.
-The difference between managing the registered and the unregistered packages is only during installation.
-If the package name is not provided, all installed packages will be updated.

-Sometimes it is very useful to disallow updating of some package.
-It can be done using the `pin` command.
-A pinned package will never be updated.
+Sometimes it is helpful to disallow updating a package.
+This is done by the `pin` command.

 ```julia
 (@v1.5) pkg> pin Example BSON